cocoa/eloquent-ruby/README.md

 chapter list
 ------------

 16\.
-Use Modules as Mixins.
+Use modules as mixins
+20\.
+Use hooks to keep your program informed

 tree hierarchy